mariomulansky/PySpike/Readme.rst

     :target: https://travis-ci.org/mariomulansky/PySpike

 PySpike is a Python library for the numerical analysis of spike train similarity.
-Its core functionality is the implementation of the bivariate ISI_ [#]_ and SPIKE_ [#]_.
+Its core functionality is the implementation of the bivariate ISI_ [#]_ and SPIKE_ [#]_ distance.
-Additionally, it provides functions to compute multi-variate SPIKE and ISI distances, as well as averaging and general spike train processing.
+Additionally, it provides functions to compute multivariate SPIKE and ISI distances, as well as averaging and general spike train processing.
 All computation intensive parts are implemented in C via cython_ to reach a competitive performance (factor 100-200 over plain Python).

 All source codes are published under the BSD_License_.